A Cautionary Tale

 - Order orchestration capabilities - Enable real-time aggregation and fulfillment routing

-- Enterprise-level, real-time inventory across every channel including available to sell and safety stock
+- Enterprise-level inventory across every channel including available to sell and safety stock

 - Robust transaction processing – Include advanced/delay capture, order reviews, etc.